Expert Aboard: Hebridean Sky Ship Review

 Finding Your Sweet Spot on This All-Suite Ship

-Hebridean Sky is one of the few all-suite ships cruising Antarctica.
-Having viewed every cabin, I can confirm there is not one undesirable room option on this Antarctica small ship.
-Every cabin offers ample closet space, plenty of drawers, a full vanity, a multi-port charger ready to simultaneously power all of your gadgets (from anywhere in the world), a comfortable couch, and plenty of hooks to hold your jacket, snowpants and more (which you’ll change into and out of multiple times each day).
+Having viewed every cabin on this all-suite ship, I can confirm there is not one undesirable room.
+Every cabin offers ample closet space, plenty of drawers, a full vanity, a multi-port charger to power all of your gadgets (from anywhere in the world), a comfortable couch, and plenty of hooks to hold your jacket, snowpants and more (which you’ll change into and out of multiple times each day).

 My cabin was a Window Suite on Deck 3.
 Despite being a lower-cost cabin, I wouldn’t have changed it.
 Deck 3 is the lowest passenger deck on air cruises, meaning more stability.
 The picture windows let in lots of light, and the cabin feels gigantic because the floor pushes to the outer wall of the ship.
 Without moving a thing, I could have done yoga comfortably with all the unoccupied floorspace.